carlonicora/minimalism/readme.md

 ## Status

 This framework is fastly evolving and changing.
 As it is a personal project evolved in something more than a pet project, you should expect quick changes.
-Every time the structure of the core component of minimalism is changed, a new major version will be released.
+Every time the structure of the Core component of minimalism is changed, a new major version will be released.

 # Modules and Services